kenykau/VWAP/README.md

 - After the first success initialize of the indicator, run the setting again to set `Reset Session` parameter to NO. The Session Selection Window will not show next time for the same symbol and timeframe.

+## Install
+- clone the project and plce into the folder `Documents\cAlgo\Sources\Indicators\VwAP`
+- in your cTrader Algo editor, opent the VWAP indicator and Build
+- place the `index.html` file into the folder `Document\cAlgo\Data\Indicator\`
+- Enjoy your trade

 ## Output
 ![Indicator Output](https://github.com/kenykau/VWAP/blob/main/VWAP.png?raw=true "Indicator Output")

+## Todo
+- Improve documentation of the code

+## Library used
+- C#: cTrader only
+- HTML: boostrape, tabulator

+> Welcome to give me suggestion.